Bit-Nation/BITNATION-Constitution/README.md

 The responsibility of core is to manage the key infrastructure, including funds, wallets, domain names, general political positioning, core development priorities, etc.

+Core is the genesis holon of a chain of human operated holons in the DBVN, in the same way a genesis block in a cryptocurrency births the blockchain.

 ## 2.2 Holons

 Holons are parts within the DBVN, with various degree of autonomy, at various times.
 Any citizen can start their own holon, for profit or non-for profit, without any central approval.
 Citizens suggests Holons, and others can choose to finance them or work on them.
 The holons benefits from the DBVN resources and infrastructure.